Govtech’s webCAPTURE Revenues Service

 Channel Shift your savings into the Revenues Office

 A successful channel shift strategy lowers costs.
 But what about savings in the Revenues Service?
-Putting webCAPTURE at the heart of your channel shift plans also secures very significant productivity gains for the Revenues Service, by automating processing in Northgate Revenues.
+Putting webCAPTURE at the heart of your channel shift plans also secures very significant productivity gains for the Revenues Service, by automating processing in the Revenues system.

 What is webCAPTURE?

-webCAPTURE is a hosted service which fully integrates Council Tax and Non Domestic Rates web forms with Northgate Revenues and Benefits.
+webCAPTURE is a hosted service which fully integrates Council Tax and Non Domestic Rates web forms with the Revenues and Benefits system.
 It works with any forms that produce xml output, or with its own web forms.

 What will it do for me?